Physiotherapy in Haarlem

 - Maaike Boogaard, she works as a physiotherapist since 2013 and is additionally educated in working with spine-related injuries as a ‘Mulligan Practitioner’.
 She is experienced in the Medical Taping Concept and stressmanagement.
 Also she has a special interest in physical education for elderly and and orthopeadic conditions in general and the shoulder especially.
 Recently she finished her study ‘Dry Needling’, a very nice technique for muscle relaxation.

 - Robert Gallandat Huet, he works as a physiotherapist since 1985 and is experienced in working with oedema-related disorders, backproblems (Mulligan & McKenzie), fragility-prevention, triggerpoint techniques and recovery after chronic pain with the help of Graded Activity principles.
 In 2016 he became a registered hand-therapist.
-Robert also followed education about chronic pain (Explain Pain, with Australain background).
+Robert also followed education about chronic pain (Explain Pain, with Australian background).
+He is also trained in post-COVID rehab.

 - Arie de Jong, he works as a physiotherapist since 1981, became Master Sportphysiotherapist and an Advanced Clinical Practitioner (Extended Scope Physiotherapist) and is experienced in working with sportrelated / musculo-skeletal disorders or overuse problems, joined 3 Olympic Games and he is also an osteopath since 1996 and integrates both fields of expertise, in daily life or in elite-sports.
 Arie also followed education about rheumatic disorders (EULAR – HPR) and chronic pain (Explain Pain).